SpoofTrackBench: Interpretable AI for Spoof-Aware UAV Tracking and Benchmarking: Experiments, Results and Discussion

 In contrast, JPDA uses soft gating and computes association probabilities $\beta_{ij}$ for each detection-track pair.
 When spoofed detections fall within the gate, they dilute the probability mass, reducing confidence in true associations.
 This can lead to track drift, fragmentation, or premature termination.
 In JPDA, the association probability $\beta_{ij}$ is computed as $\beta_{ij} = \frac{P(\mathbf{z}_t^{(i)} \mid \text{track } j)}{\sum_{k=1}^{M} P(\mathbf{z}_t^{(k)} \mid \text{track } j)}$, where $M$ is the number of detections in the gate.
 When spoofed detections are injected, the denominator increases, reducing $\beta_{ij}$ for the true detection.
 So, the tracker may update the track with a weighted average that includes spoofed positions.
 Over time, this leads to confidence decay, trajectory corruption, and false track coalescence.
-Therefore, JPDA offers the following benefits depending on the considered environment: \begin{itemize} \item Transparent assignment logic with interpretable gating and likelihood updates. \item Greater resilience under gradual drift scenarios through Kalman filter continuity. \item Weaker discrimination under dense spoof scenarios due to probabilistic dilution and clutter overlap. \end{itemize}

-These findings suggest complementary deployment strategies, i.e. JPDA for low-spoof environments with clearer temporal continuity, and GNN for adversarial scenarios requiring dynamic assignment discrimination.
+Therefore, JPDA offers the following benefits depending on the considered environment.
+1) Transparent assignment logic with interpretable gating and likelihood updates.
+2) Greater resilience under gradual drift scenarios through Kalman filter continuity.
+3) Weaker discrimination under dense spoof scenarios due to probabilistic dilution and clutter overlap.
+Figs.~\ref{TrackComparison_JPDA_drift_clean}, \ref{TrackComparison_JPDA_ghost_clean}, and \ref{TrackComparison_JPDA_mirror_clean} provide detailed visualizations of JPDA tracker performance under three spoofing scenarios.
+In Fig.~\ref{TrackComparison_JPDA_drift_clean}, solid green lines represent the estimated UAV trajectories, while dashed red lines illustrate spoofed paths affected by gradual drift injection, highlighting JPDA’s ability to preserve track continuity despite adversarial corruption.
+Fig.~\ref{TrackComparison_JPDA_ghost_clean} shows tracked UAV paths in green and false detections introduced by ghost spoofing in red, demonstrating JPDA’s resilience in filtering out non-physical targets.
+In Fig.~\ref{TrackComparison_JPDA_mirror_clean}, green lines depict estimated UAV trajectories, while red dashed lines reflect spoofed paths generated by symmetry-based mirror injection.
+Collectively, these visualizations underscore JPDA’s robustness in maintaining trajectory integrity, rejecting deceptive inputs, and resisting spoof-induced distortions across diverse attack types.
+Finally, these findings suggest complementary deployment strategies, i.e. JPDA for low-spoof environments with clearer temporal continuity, and GNN for adversarial scenarios requiring dynamic assignment discrimination.